nurdinihayati07-cloud/Malaysia-Analytical-Business-Challenge/README.md

 # Malaysia-Analytical-Business-Challenge

+•	Competed in a national-level business analytics competition as a team of 5.
+•	Awarded Silver for presenting data-driven business insights and solutions.

 🏆 Project Summary: Digital Transformation of Tradex Retail Chain This project outlines a strategic plan to digitally transform Tradex, a traditional retail chain in Malaysia facing declining sales due to competition from online retailers.
 The solution provides a detailed roadmap to integrate digital technologies, enhance customer experience, and improve operational efficiency.
 The proposed transformation positions Tradex for future growth by upgrading its core systems and introducing cross-channel customer engagement strategies.